OUTtv (Canadian TV channel): Acquisition by Shavick Entertainment

-On July 19, 2006, Shavick Entertainment, a film and television producer based in Vancouver, British Columbia, announced it would acquire the majority interest in both OutTV and Hard on PrideVision from William Craig.
-Shavick also announced plans to rename OutTV, upgrade the technology infrastructure, and provide a wider variety of programming to the channel.
+On July 19, 2006, Shavick Entertainment, a film and television producer based in Vancouver, British Columbia, announced it would acquire the majority interest in both OUTtv and Hard on PrideVision from William Craig.
+Shavick also announced plans to rename OUTtv, upgrade the technology infrastructure, and provide a wider variety of programming to the channel.
 Shavick listed its Hollywood-based partner Regent Studios, owners of American LGBT channel here!, as a major content provider to the channel.

 In 2008, the channel ended its long-standing dispute with Shaw Cable, securing an agreement that would see the channel marketed and distributed in the same package as other Category A digital channels.

 On December 3, 2009, the CRTC approved an application that would see HardTV sold and spun off into its own company, 4510810 Canada Inc., a company owned by Pink Triangle Press (55%) and Peace Point Entertainment (45%).
 The transaction closed at a later date.

-On May 23, 2012, OutTV announced that it had passed 1 million subscribers, and would launch a high-definition feed on July 2, 2012.
+On May 23, 2012, OUTtv announced that it had passed 1 million subscribers, and would launch a high-definition feed on July 2, 2012.
 Concurrently, the network also introduced a new logo and refreshed on-air branding.
 The HD simulcast feed was launched on July 2, and the new website was launched on January 17, 2013.

 In December 2012, Shavick Entertainment purchased Pink Triangle Press's 24.94% interest and Peace Point Entertainment Group's 15% interest in the channel.

-Under Shavick's management, the channel has seen significant increases in its subscriber base, going from just 185,000 subscribers when they first purchased the channel to over 1.2 million today.
-The channel's improved ratings have been driven most significantly by the hit reality series RuPaul's Drag Race, although the channel has also seen ratings success with Sex & Violence, an original drama series created by Canadian film director Thom Fitzgerald.
-A nationwide free preview period in March 2014 saw the network achieve fully 300 per cent higher ratings than the same month in the previous year, and led to a rise in new subscriptions in the months following the preview.
+Under Shavick's management, the channel has seen significant increases in its subscriber base, going from just 185,000 subscribers when they first purchased the channel to over 1.2 million in 2008.
+OUTtv would become a partner in Wolfe Video's GayDirect, a premium subscription channel for LGBT content on YouTube, during this period.
+OUTtv's improved ratings have been attributed to domestic airings of Logo TV's RuPaul's Drag Race.
+The channel would also produce aftershow features for Drag Race, with Richard Ryder in character as drag queen Wilma Fingerdoo.
+OUTtv has also seen ratings success with original drama series Sex & Violence, created by Canadian film director Thom Fitzgerald.

 In 2013, the channel applied to the CRTC to have its Canadian content commitment reduced from 49 to 35 per cent of revenues.
-According to chief operations officer Brad Danks, the library of viable LGBT-themed Canadian programming is limited enough that the channel has sometimes had to rely on repeat airings of programming from other networks, such as the talk shows 1 Girl 5 Gays and Steven & Chris, on "not obviously gay" programs such as The New Addams Family, and on overscheduling multiple airings of the same programming, to meet its licensing obligations.
+According to chief operations officer Bradley Danks, the library of viable LGBT-themed Canadian programming is limited enough that the channel has sometimes had to rely on repeat airings of programming from other networks, such as the talk shows 1 Girl 5 Gays and Steven & Chris, on "not obviously gay" programs such as The New Addams Family, and on overscheduling multiple airings of the same programming, to meet its licensing obligations.

-OutTV is also a partner with Wolfe Video in GayDirect, a premium subscription channel for LGBT content on YouTube.
+A nationwide free preview period in March 2014 saw OUTtv achieve fully 300 per cent higher ratings than the same month in the previous year, and led to a rise in new subscriptions in the months following the preview.